a01 CLAUDE CODE · JAN 2026

 For advanced patterns, see [{baseDir}/references/patterns.md]

-Invocation Flow
+Invocation flow

 User: "Review my PR" → Claude scans <available_skills> in system prompt